Maripat Alger Cottone, APN

 Maripat is also an avid football fan, sports enthusiast and a mother of twins.

-Mary Switala is a board certified psychiatric nurse practitioner (PMHNP-BC) who sees adolescents and adults.
-Ms. Switala has been working with psychiatric patients for the past 10 years.
-She focuses on using a holistic and integrative approach to diagnosing and treating mental health conditions specializing in medication management.
-Mary places emphasis on providing quality patient education to foster a collaborative, therapeutic relationship and.
-She focuses on the effectiveness of integrating psychopharmacology as part of a comprehensive behavioral management plan.
-She obtained her Masters of Science in Nursing from Monmouth University.
-Mary is currently pursuing her Doctor of Nursing Practice (DNP) at Villanova University, anticipated in 2021.
+Mary is knowledgeable about the latest developments in psychopharmacology and provides combination treatment with brief supportive psychotherapy and medication management, as well as psychopharmacological management in conjunction with other psychotherapists.
+Dr. Switala has been working with psychiatric patients for the past 15 years.
+She has experience in inpatient and outpatient settings and uses a holistic and integrative approach to diagnosing and treating mental health conditions.
+Mary places emphasis on providing thorough patient education to foster a collaborative, therapeutic relationship that is transparent and empathetic.
+Mary obtained her Master of Science in Nursing from Monmouth University and her Doctor of Nursing Practice (DNP) at Villanova University.

 Emily Coyle, PMHNP-BC